 - Air fresheners like ozium help to actually neutralize the odor of smoke.

 - Febreze can help to hide odors.
 It contains a chemical that actively traps and retains foul smelling particles.

 - Citrus is always an effective option.
 Cut up an orange, mandarin or clementine and place the peels around your smoking room.

 - Many smokers use incense to cover up the smell of smoke.
 However, most people recognize that incense and smokers are synonymous.
 Therefore, we don't recommend using them.

 3) Use an air purifier or air filter.

 If you're an avid smoker, it may be worth investing in a good air purifier.
 This way, you can continually keep the air clean where you smoke.
 Traditional air purifiers don't remove smoke particles because they're too small.
 However, HEPA filters and electronic air ionizers specifically remove small particles from the air.
 This will not completely solve the problem, but it will certainly help.

 There are some products on the market that filter out the smell of smoke.
 The most well known is the Smoke Buddy air filter.
 As soon as your inhale your smoke, your blow it through the Smoke Buddy.
 It neutralizes the smell immediately.
 This is not 100% effective, but it's mighty close.

 4) Smoke outside.

-If you can smoke outside this will element the risk of the smoke smell staying around for awhile.
-However be aware the smell of smoke can travel pretty far so make sure you don't have any nosy neighbors or people nearby to get a wiff of what you're smoking.
-Also be extra careful when smoking in public places like parks as smoking is often banned from these areas.
+If you can smoke outdoors, this will eliminate the risk of the smoke odor lingering for awhile.
+However, be aware that the smell of smoke can travel pretty far.
+So make sure you don't have any nosy neighbors or people nearby to get a whiff of what you're smoking.
+Also, be extra careful when smoking in public places like parks.

 Use a Vaporizer or Vape Pen